-Jake Gyllenhaal surprises UFC 285 crowd with ‘jacked’ appearance at weigh-in
+Jake Gyllenhaal surprises crowd with bulked-up appearance at UFC weigh-in

-Jake Gyllenhaal surprises UFC 285 crowd with extremely bulked-up appearance at weigh-in
+Jake Gyllenhaal surprises crowd with bulked-up appearance at UFC 285 weigh-in

 Actor was shooting a scene for his new film